Doctor of Education (EdD)

 Conflict of Interest

-The relationship between the Field Mentor and the student is an academic one.
+The relationship between the field mentor and the student is an academic one.
 Where other relationships exist or develop that might give the appearance of conflict of interest, they must be immediately reported to the EdD Faculty Lead and Program Manager who will consult with the Director of Graduate Programs or Associate Dean of the College of Graduate Studies, if the situation is unable to be resolved within OSE.

 Research and Supervisors